markschl/seqtool/doc/_desc.md

 seqtool <command> [<options>] [<files>...]
 ```

-All commands accept one or multiple files, or STDIN input.
+All commands accept one or multiple files and STDIN input.
 The output is written
 to STDOUT or a file (`-o`, useful for [format conversion](wiki/pass)).
 Commands can
 be easily chained using the pipe.